AnyLog-co/documentation/authentication.md

 # Using SSL Certificates

-Nodes which are not members of the network interacting with the network can be authenticated by the AnyLog nodes using ***users certificates***.
+Nodes which are not members of the network (called servers in the description below) interacting with the network can be authenticated by the AnyLog nodes using ***users certificates***.
 An example is a Grafana node using [Client Certificate](https://grafana.com/docs/grafana/latest/administration/configuration/#client_cert_path) which is delivered to the AnyLog node with the queries requests.

 ### The process with SSL certificate is based on the [X.509](https://en.wikipedia.org/wiki/X.509#Structure_of_a_certificate) standard and is the following:
 * The root user of the network or a designated user is treated as a Certificate Authority (CA).
-* A node which is not a member of the network issues a Certificate Request (CR).
+* A server (a node which is not a member of the network) is provided with a Certificate Request (CR).
-* The AnyLog CA validates the identity of the node issuing the CR and if validated, signs the CR.
-This process provides to the requesting node a signed certificate, and a private key to sign messages delivered to the AnyLog Node.
+* The AnyLog CA validates the identity of the server and if validated, signs the CR.
+This process provides to the server a signed certificate, and a private key to sign messages delivered to the AnyLog Node.

+Notes:
-Note: When the certificate commands are issued, different files are generated.
+    1) When the certificate commands are issued, different files are generated.
 These files are written to the location assigned to the ***pem_dir*** variable (by default to the AnyLog-Network/data/pem directory).
         To view the location assigned to the ***pem_dir*** variable, issue ```!pem_dir``` on the AnyLog CLI.
+   2) [org] in the file name is a key based on the organization name provided in the command line ((value assigned to the key org whereas spaces are replaced with hyphen sign).

 ## Setup the CA
 The root user is responsible for creating and distributing certificates and private key pairs, which will be used to authenticate requests and encrypt messages at REST.